Azure/tsi2rti/README.md

 # TSI to RTI (Real-Time Intelligence)
-Using Fabric Eventhouse or ADX
+Using Fabric Eventhouse or Azure Data Explorer

 ## Description
 This repo contains collateral that can be leveraged to migrate from TSI to Microsoft Fabric Real-Time Intelligence (RTI) or Azure Data Explorer (ADX).